 8. Align or rotate items

 9. Insert links

-10. Convert to files (Good article on file types and when to use them)
+10. Convert to files (Good article on file types and when to use them

 The Goosechase App allows you to create a scavenger hunt which your students can join.
 The app gives points for each of the items your students upload on their device.
 Available for both iOs and Android.
 Each GooseChase game has a list of missions for participants to complete.
 You can create your mission list using our bank of 100+ tested missions or by designing your own from scratch.
 There’s a free version and a paid version.
 This would be great for a scavenger hunt activity and can be related to many subjects.
 Try out a game I created by putting the GooseChase app on your phone and using the game code: R71MQ1 We will go in two teams (red and blue).